Perform privileged automation tasks with Post-Rotation scripts and password rotation

 Scripts will be executed in the following order:

-Scripts attached to PAM User records
+Scripts attached on PAM User records

-Scripts attached to PAM Configuration Record types
+Scripts attached on PAM Configuration Record types

 If multiple scripts are attached to a record, scripts will be executed in the order they appear on the PAM Record.